ConservationMetrics/gc-scripts-hub/f/apps/gc_dataset_importer.app/README.md

 #### 3. Data Transformation (`4_apply_transformation_and_write_to_database.inline_script.py`)
 - Applies connector-specific business logic through modular transformation functions
 - Supports multiple data source types with extensible transformation pipeline
+- Converts longitude/latitude coordinates to GeoJSON if provided
 - Saves transformed data to PostgreSQL tables (appends if table exists, creates if new)
 - Copies all file versions (original, parsed, transformed) to data lake
 - Cleans up temporary files and reports completion status

 ### How to review the code